AdvanceYourIT/SHADOW-Templates/README.md

 # OBVIOUS Template Library

 This repository hosts the OBVIOUS Template Library—a curated collection of NinjaOne automation templates that can be consumed by the SHADOW browser extension.
-It follows the structure defined in `template-library-blueprint.md` so that packages, manifests, and supporting documentation are all available from a single public source.

 ## Repository layout